 - A. Density.
 ADUs do not exceed the allowable density for the lot upon which the ADU is located, because ADUs are a residential use consistent with the existing General Plan and Zoning designation for the lot. - B. Zoning Compliance.
-To the extent conformance would not conflict with State law, the ADU shall conform to all land use and development standard provisions of the applicable Zone, including setbacks and separation of buildings, except as expressly permitted under Subsection 20.410.060.C; provided, however, that rear and side setbacks for a new detached ADU shall be a minimum of four (4) feet. - C. Size and Height Limitations.
-The building size for all ADUs shall be limited to the smallest square footage applicable to the parcel:
+To the extent conformance would not conflict with State law, the ADU shall conform to all land use and development standard provisions of the applicable Zone, including setbacks and separation of buildings, except as expressly permitted under Subsection 20.410.060.
+CE; provided, however, that rear and side setbacks for a new detached ADU shall be a minimum of four (4) feet. - C. Building Code Compliance.
+The ADU or Junior ADU shall meet all applicable requirements of the California Building Code.